Mark Wilson

 technological flavor.
 In 1980, Wilson purchased a microcomputer and began to

 learn programming, with the goal of creating artworks.
+This work has continued,

+and in Europe.
 He participated in many of the most influential exhibitions of

 computer art; including seven SIGGRAPH art shows, "Computers and Art"